WordPress/wporg-plugin-guidelines/guideline-07.md

 <h4>7.
 Plugins may not track users without their consent.</h4>

 In the interest of protecting user privacy, plugins may not contact external servers without <em>explicit</em> and authorized consent.
-This is commonly done via an 'opt in' method, requiring registration with a service or a checkbox within the plugin settings.
-Documentation on how any user data is collected, and used, should be included in the plugin’s readme, preferably with a clearly stated privacy policy.
+This is commonly done via an 'opt in' method, requiring registration with a service, or a checkbox within the plugin settings.
+Documentation on how any user data is collected, and used, must be included in the plugin’s readme, with a link to a clearly stated privacy policy and/or terms of us.

 Some examples of prohibited tracking include: